Home Columns Books Papers Biography Contact

 Moneyball

 This film is based on a book about the Oakland A’s general manager, Billy Beane, who put together a baseball club on a budget by employing computer-generated analysis to draft his players.
 You might think that this is a film about baseball, but it is much more than that; it is even more about “gaming,” doing the unexpected with numbers that nobody had used before that.
-(Perhaps the 20 more...
+(Perhaps more...

 Print